Clear strategy to avoid repeat of more lockdowns now needed

 Early passage into law of Labour’s Online Harassment Bill urgent

-Labour Bill will outlaw image based sexual abuse by creating a new offence of distributing an intimate image without consent Labour Justice Spokesperson Brendan Howlin has said the early passage into law of Labour’s Online Harassment Bill is urgent.
-Deputy Howlin was speaking after a large caché of illicit images were leaked on the internet….
+Press Archives – Page 32 of 174 – The Labour Party Labour Bill will outlaw image based sexual abuse by creating a new offence of distributing an intimate image without consent Labour Justice Spokesperson Brendan Howlin has said the early passage into law of Labour’s Online Harassment Bill is urgent.
+Deputy Howlin was speaking after…

 Read more »